top of page

 Loan officers may document missing items in the loan system or mention them in casual emails—but that’s not enough.
 Unless the request is sent as a formal Notice of Incompleteness, the file cannot be marked as “canceled for incompleteness.”

-Examiners also flagged another issue: some lenders send out template Notices of Incompleteness at the time of initial disclosures, listing only standard outstanding items.
-These notices often fail to identify the specific documents missing from that particular borrower’s file.
+Examiners also flagged another issue: some lenders send out template Notices of Incompleteness at the time of initial disclosures.
+These often list only standard outstanding items.
+They fail to identify the specific documents missing from that particular borrower’s file.
 In those cases, examiners determined the notices did not meet the requirements of Regulation B.

 If the lender fails to send a proper Notice of Incompleteness and the applicant does not respond, the lender must issue a denial under Regulation B, rather than simply canceling the file.